Florida business license: Requirements, costs, and steps

 3. Register with the Florida Department of Revenue

-- Sells taxable goods or services
+- Sells taxable items: Products or taxable services requiring sales tax collection

-- Pays corporate income tax
+- Pays corporate tax: Corporations owing Florida corporate income tax

 The process is straightforward, though, and you can complete it online through the DOR's e-Services Registration Portal.